Skip to main content

 • Each GB of memory costs 2

-• Each other resource costs 10000 to avoid scheduling on these "expensive" resources.
+• Each other resource costs 10000, discouraging scheduling on specialized resources.

-Karpenter will always try to find the cheapest node possible and automatically provision or deprovision nodes if costs change.
+Karpenter always tries to find the cheapest node and automatically provisions or deprovisions nodes as costs change.

 Capacity

-Depending on the provider, this can be either set manually or is automatically discovered:
+Depending on the provider, capacity is set manually or discovered automatically:

 • BCM: is automatically discovered

-If specified, the platform will keep track of how many nodes were already created of this type and eventually mark the node type as unavailable. vCluster will then not try to use this node type anymore until nodes are deprovisioned again.
+If specified, the platform tracks how many nodes of this type have been created and marks the node type as unavailable once the limit is reached. vCluster stops using that node type until nodes are deprovisioned.

 Node claims

-When vCluster requests a new node for its cluster, either dynamically decided by Karpenter or statically configured, vCluster will create a new node claim object in the platform with requirements.
-The platform will then decide based on these requirements which node type will fulfill the request.
-If multiple node types match the requirements, the cheapest available node type will be chosen.
+When a tenant cluster requests a new node, either dynamically using Karpenter or through static configuration, vCluster creates a node claim in the platform with requirements.
+The platform then selects the node type that best fulfills those requirements.
+If multiple node types match, the platform chooses the cheapest available one.